unlaunch/documentation/_docs/managingflags/access-control.md

 #### Server-side

 Server-side SDKs are embedded in applications that run on your servers such as web servers or backend servers.
-These are considered safe environment.
+These are considered safe environments.
 Server-side SDKs download all feature flags that you have defined in a project and store them in memory.
 You must use [Server SDK keys](sdk-keys) to initialize an Unlaunch SDK in your server-side applications.

 ### Peformance